zaironjacobs/get-gecko-driver/README.md

 print(get_driver.release_url('0.27.0'))

 # Download the latest driver release
-# Optional: use output_path='' to specify where to download the driver
+# Optional: use output_path= to specify where to download the driver
-# Optional: use extract=True to extract the zip file
+# Optional: use extract=True to extract the file
-get_driver.download_latest_release(output_path='webdriver', extract=True)
+get_driver.download_latest_release(extract=True)

 # Download a specific driver release
-# Optional: use output_path='' to specify where to download the driver
+# Optional: use output_path= to specify where to download the driver
-# Optional: use extract=True to extract the zip file
+# Optional: use extract=True to extract the file
 get_driver.download_release('0.27.0', extract=True)
 ```